florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/index.rst

 The hydrogen fuel system is a connector option in FAST-OAD-CS23-HE, designed to hydrogen storage device and hydrogen_powered sources.
 This component can be activated through the powertrain configuration file (PT file).
 The registered installation positions can be found in :ref:`options <options-h2-fuel-system>`.
+This model is extremely simplified for temporary usage, the complete model and documentation will be updated in future version.

 .. code-block:: yaml